lussytea/english-for-designers/03-aboutness/case-study.md

 ![mari-chat2-1](https://user-images.githubusercontent.com/79570985/142956273-83fafb5a-b635-4542-8cbe-b10d022534d9.png)

-##### And I still didn’t have Facebook so I didn’t answer again.
-So she called me and said:
+##### BUT My Facebook was still deactivated so I still didn’t answer.
+So she called me.

-### *M: Hey Lucy, why are you ignoring me?
-I wrote you on messenger many times! :(((*
+### *M: Hey Lucy!
+Why are you ignoring me? :( I wrote you on Messenger many times! :(

-###  *L: Oh Mari!
-I am sorry, I deactivated my Facebook but maybe I forgot to deactivate messenger, but I am not using it.
-So trust me!
-I am not ignoring you!
-Tell me, what did you wrote me?*
+###  *L: OH NO, Mari!
+I am very sorry!
+But don't take it personally, it was not intentional!
+I deactivated my Facebook but maybe I forgot to deactivate Facebook Messenger.
+However I am not using it right now.
+Tell me, what did you write me there?*

 ![arrows](https://user-images.githubusercontent.com/79570985/142947441-ff02e287-0d26-4d31-a245-f4b8a59eadde.png)